hello-chmi/hello-chmi/README.md

-# Hello, I'm Chmi 👋
+# Hello, I'm Michelle 👋

 Welcome to my GitHub profile!
 I'm a passionate developer constantly exploring new technologies and improving my skills.